 An smart product is therefore able to adapt its response, to signal a modification in the environment and, in some cases, to take corrective action.
 It can behave like a sensor (detect signals), an actuator (perform an action on its environment) or sometimes like a processor (process, compare, store information).

 The example of X-chrome materials

 One of the most important families of smart products is the X-chrome materials.
-These smart materials have the ability to change color under the effect of an external excitation: temperature, light, pressure, humidity, etc..
+These smart materials have the ability to change color in response of an external excitation: temperature, light, pressure, humidity, etc..
 Depending on the disturbance, we talk about thermochromic, photochromic, piezochromic, chemochromic materials...

 Such a generation of smart materials completely disrupts our reference points.
 Our surrounding world is now made of a single color.
 With X-Chromes, with smart materials, we can access chemical structures that change color. it is a true intelligence of colors that is offered to us.

 The color of these materials becomes "adaptive/interactive" with reversible, irreversible or memory effect properties.
 It is thus possible to detect by a simple change of color structural weaknesses in the coating of an aircraft, a temperature threshold exceeded to signal the risk of burning...

 The list of intelligent materials is growing, as is the field of applications in industry, housing, medicine, biology and leisure.
 This is a real revolution on the scale of materials that will rapidly change our daily lives.